 This two-ingredient salsa slow cooker chicken recipe is not only easy and delicious, it is versatile and just about cooks itself.
 Put it on in the morning and when you come home, a hot meal is ready and waiting.
 It's a perfect weeknight dinner for busy families and leftovers for lunch the next day score high points.

 Peach salsa is used here but any flavor will work as long as it is high-quality because the salsa is critical to the dish.
 Two cups of a traditional homemade salsa would be fabulous.

 Since this is your creation, put a personal stamp on it by adding ingredients or swapping things out as you see fit, or use the suggestions listed after the recipe directions.
 Chicken thighs are used here because they remain juicy and moist after cooking, but if your preference is for white meat, by all means, use boneless, skinless chicken breasts.

 - 3 pounds chicken thighs (boneless, skinless)

-- Cover and cook on low for 6-8 hours, until the chicken is tender and thoroughly cooked to 165°F.
+- Cover and cook on low for 6 to 8 hours or until the chicken is tender and thoroughly cooked to 165 F.

-- You can leave the lid off the crockpot and cook it on high for the last 30-45 minutes to thicken if you'd like, or mix 2 tablespoons cornstarch with 1/4 cup water and add that to the food; cover and cook 20-30 minutes longer on low.
+- If you would like to thicken the juices, for the last 30 to 45 minutes of cooking, remove the lid and continue to cook on high.
+Alternatively, mix 2 tablespoons of cornstarch with 1/4 cup water and add that to the pot, mixing well.
+Cover and cook 20 to 30 minutes longer on low.